 - Full details of the vessel (best prepared in advance)

 - Any duty-free stores on board

 - List of persons onboard

-- Post Part A of the Completed form to the UK Border Agency at the address given on the form.
+- Post or email Part 1 of the completed form to the UK Border Agency at the address given on the form.

-- Note that you are required to complete C1331 if you are going to the Channel Islands which is treated as outside the UK for VAT purposes.
+- Note that you are required to complete C1331 or e-C1331 if you are going to the Channel Islands which is treated as outside the UK for VAT purposes.